Homeschool Diner Logo -- 1960's style sign with atomic starburst

 vocabulary, grammar, and word usage and sets an example for good

 writing skills and strategies.
-Biographies, historic fiction, and ancient
+Biographies, historic fiction, popular best

-texts are an excellent way to learn about history.
-Well-chosen books can
+sellers, and ancient texts are an excellent way to learn about history,

 A Literature Based approach to homeschooling is an excellent choice for